DistributedCollective/bidirectional-fastbtc/packages/fastbtc-node/README.md

 Each node is also expected to hold a private key to the Bitcoin multisig used by the network.

+When exploring the code, a good starting point is [src/core/node.ts](src/core/node.ts), since contains the high-level P2P logic and serves as a starting point for everything.
+See the data flow image below for a visual representation of its inner workings.

 Configuration
 -------------